Introduction to IoT: Fundamentals of IoT

-\item \textit{Self Configuring}\\ IoT devices possess the capability to autonomously update their systems in response to the situation, eliminating the need for user intervention.
-Moreover, they exhibit flexibility in network management, allowing new devices to seamlessly join the network and permitting any device to depart from the network at any time. \item \textit{Scalability}\\ The IoT network is experiencing a continual growth in the number of connected devices, resulting in a substantial and continuous generation of data.
-Consequently, scalability emerges as the foremost feature for any IoT system.
+\item \textit{Self Configuring}: IoT devices possess the capability to autonomously update their systems in response to the situation, eliminating the need for user intervention.
+Moreover, they exhibit flexibility in network management, allowing new devices to seamlessly join the network and permitting any device to depart from the network at any time.

+\item \textit{Scalability}: The IoT network is experiencing a continual growth in the number of connected devices, resulting in a substantial and continuous generation of data.
+Consequently, scalability emerges as the foremost feature of any IoT system.

-\item \textit{Interoperability}\\ IoT devices rely on standardized protocols and technologies to guarantee seamless communication among themselves and with other systems.
+\item \textit{Interoperability}: IoT devices rely on standardized protocols and technologies to guarantee seamless communication among themselves and with other systems.
 Interoperability represents a fundamental block of the IoT, signifying the capacity for various IoT devices and systems to interact and share data, irrespective of the underlying technology or the manufacturer.
-Hence, IoT devices employ standardized protocols, data formats and technologies to uphold interoperability. \item \textit{Heterogeneity}\\ The devices within an IoT network exhibit heterogeneity, showcasing the network's capability to accommodate diverse elements. \item \textit{Energy Efficiency}\\ Energy efficiency stands out as a significant characteristic of IoT.
+Hence, IoT devices employ standardized protocols, data formats, and technologies to uphold interoperability.

+\item \textit{Heterogeneity}: The devices within an IoT network exhibit heterogeneity, showcasing the network's capability to accommodate diverse elements.

+\item \textit{Energy Efficiency}: Energy efficiency stands out as a significant characteristic of IoT.
 Numerous IoT devices are purposefully crafted to minimize energy consumption and create low-power devices.
-Furthermore, various IoT approaches are tailored to optimize power usage, such as opting for fog/edge computing over cloud computing to decrease bandwidth requirements and reduce power consumption when constructing an IoT system \cite{kuyoro2015internet}. \item \textit{Security}\\ The presence of millions of internet-connected devices and the vast data generation underscore the vulnerability of the IoT network to security threats.
-Hence, safety and security emerge as pivotal characteristics of IoT.
+Furthermore, various IoT approaches are tailored to optimize power usage, such as opting for fog/edge computing over cloud computing to decrease bandwidth requirements and reduce power consumption when constructing an IoT system \cite{kuyoro2015internet}.

+\item \textit{Security}: The presence of millions of internet-connected devices and the vast amount of data generated underscore the vulnerability of the IoT network to security threats.
+Hence, safety and security emerge as pivotal characteristics of the IoT.
 Ensuring safety is of paramount importance to preserve the effectiveness of IoT's advantages, including efficiency and novel experiences. \end{enumerate}